-The students are encouraged to do the courses from MOOC (Massive Open Online Course) platforms such as Swayam, NPTEL, Coursera and EdX to improve their self-learning ability and to enhance their breadth/depth.
+The students are encouraged to do the courses from MOOC (Massive Open Online Course) platforms such as Swayam, Coursera and Osmosis to improve their self-learning ability and to enhance their breadth/depth.
 The students can choose the course from the list of courses approved by the respective Board of Studies or they can also propose to respective Board of Studies to consider the course for including in the list before start of the semester.
-The courses from the MOOC platforms will be considered under Program Elective courses category.
-The students can choose upto 20% of total credits required for the programme under MOOC platforms.
+The courses from the MOOC platforms will be considered under Pro- gram Elective courses category.